AndrewMarchukov/gateway-failover/README.md

-2 providers on the same gateway load balancing* and failover
+2 providers on the same gateway load balancing* and failover Create script which will ping every 5 second popular resources on the Internet /usr/local/bin/eq-route.sh

-Создаем скрипт который будет пинговать каждые 5 секунд популярные ресурсы в интернете и в случае недоступности этих ресурсов переключать на одного из провайдеров и также проводить балансировку

-/usr/local/bin/eq-route.sh

-Не забываем сделать файл исполняемым  chmod +x /usr/local/bin/eq-route.sh
+Make it executable: chmod +x /usr/local/bin/eq-route.sh

-Создаем демон
-/etc/systemd/system/eqroute-failover.service
+Create daemon: /etc/systemd/system/eqroute-failover.service

-Добавляем в автозагрузку

-systemctl enable eqroute-failover.service

-Стартуем сервис

-systemctl start eqroute-failover.service
+Add autostart: systemctl enable eqroute-failover.service Start daemon: systemctl start eqroute-failover.service

 *Note that balancing will not be perfect, as it is route based, and routes are cached.
 This means that routes to often-used sites will always be over the same provider.